-If you expereince the problem of iTunes songs greyed out and find that none of those songs can be played, it’s a very inconvenient truth and super frustrating.
+Does this situation sound familiar?
+You go to iTunes to play your favorite album or artist, only to discover that while your music is there but many of the tracks are grayed out!
+If you experience the problem of iTunes songs greyed out and found out that you cannot play any of those songs, it’s a very inconvenient truth and super frustrating.
 Several users have experienced this with iTunes 12.
-The majority of time, you solve AND fix these issues simply except in cases when you have unsupported formats or DRM protected tracks.
+The majority of the time, you solve AND fix these issues simply except in cases when you have unsupported formats or DRM protected tracks.
 Let’s explore a few option to help you resolve the problem of your iTunes songs grayed out.

 - 1 iTunes Songs Greyed Out: Check the Audio Format of the problem track

 - 2 iTunes Songs Greyed Out: Check your iTunes Settings